GonzalezBiodiversityLab/HSMs_KBAs_Canada/README.md

 - We ran the analysis for a group of 96 species as a proof of concept aimed to provide recommendations for full implementation (~ 1,200 species).

 ## General methods
-To do that, we first evaluated habitat suitability models relating species presence-only data sets and predictor variables, using the  <a href="https://www.sciencedirect.com/science/article/pii/S030438000500267X" target="_blank">Maxent algorithm</a> implemented in the  ENMeval v.2.0.0 package in R (<a href="https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13628?campaign=woletoc" target="_blank">Kass et al 2021</a>).
+We first evaluated habitat suitability models relating species presence-only data sets and predictor variables, using the  <a href="https://www.sciencedirect.com/science/article/pii/S030438000500267X" target="_blank">Maxent algorithm</a> implemented in the  ENMeval v.2.0.0 package in R (<a href="https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13628?campaign=woletoc" target="_blank">Kass et al 2021</a>).
 Then, we used cluster analysis to identify discrete polygons containing most of the high suitable areas.

 ## Structure of this report
 <a href="[http://www.kbacanada.org/](https://quebio.ca/kba/MAcro_KBAs_HSMs_Sites_Canada.html)" target="_blank">Master document</a>: In this document you will find five sections